April 26, 2019

-Before knowing how to invest, let´s undertake an overview of the main concepts and definition of these types of financial products.
+Before knowing how to invest, let´s undertake an overview of the main concepts and definitions of these types of financial products.

-To define the concept of an Option or a Future is necessary to think about its differences.
-While both are agreements to buy an investment at a specific price by a specific date, there are several contrasts between each one.
+To define the concept of an Option or a Future, it is necessary to think about its differences.
+While both are agreements to buy an investment at a specific price by a specific date, there are several contrasts between them.
 The first one relies on the obligations that both products put on their buyers and sellers.

-Another difference is the risk that involves each one.
-The buyers of an Option can lose –at the most – their initial investment known as the option “premium” and any transaction costs.
-In fact, is possible to speculate on increasing or decreasing futures prices with limited risk.
-While the purchasers of a futures contract are obligated to participate in the agreed-upon exchange.
+Another difference is the risk involved with each.
+The buyers of an Option can lose – at the most – their initial investment known as the option “premium” and any transaction costs.
+In fact, it is possible to speculate on increasing or decreasing future prices with limited risk.
+While the purchasers of a Futures contract are obligated to participate in the agreed-upon exchange.

 For this reason, the type of investors who prefer each instrument is different.
-While Speculators are the main target of Future contracts, the Option is mainly chosen by hedgers.
-Respect to the profit, Futures offer unlimited profit and potential loss instruments, and Options contracts are unlimited profit, limited loss instruments.
-Also, Futures require a higher margin of payment as compared to options.
-The way the gains are received by the investors is another key difference.
+While Speculators are the main target of Future contracts, Options are mainly chosen by hedgers.
+Where profits are concerned, Futures offer unlimited profit and potential loss instruments, and Options contracts are unlimited profit, limited loss instruments.
+Also, Futures require a higher margin of payment as compared to Options.
+The way the gains are received by the investor, is another key difference.

 Main Types of Options: Calls and Puts

-In case you choose the Option to make your investments, there are some basics you need to know: the Calls and Puts are the main types of Options.
-Which is the difference between Call and Put an Option?
+In case you choose to invest in Options, there are some basics you need to know: Calls and Puts are the main types of Options.
+What is the difference between Call and Put?

 Basics of Option and Futures Trading

-When trading in Options and Futures, there are some basics notions that are worth knowing.
+When trading in Options and Futures, there are some basic notions that are worth knowing.
 Let’s see some of these:

 - Underlying Price or Future Contract: is the principal component that sets prices of derivative securities, warrants, and convertibles.

-- Intrinsic Value: when a In The Money Option( IMT) is exercised it has an amount of money called Intrinsic Value.
+- Intrinsic Value: when an In The Money Option( IMT) is exercised, it has an amount of money called Intrinsic Value.

-- Premium: is the price paid by the buyer and received from the seller, who put the cost of an options contract.
+- Premium: is the price paid by the buyer and received from the seller, who puts the cost of an Options contract.

-Now you are fully interiorized in Options and Futures, maybe you are wondering how convenient is the operation in these types of securities.
+Now you are fully interiorized in Options and Futures, maybe you are wondering how convenient the operation in these types of securities is.

-One of the most important advantages is the low amount of money requirements: you can start to trade in the Options market with $1000 and make much more than in the Stock market.
-Also, buy or “call” an option has other benefits like the flexibility and the diversification.
+One of the most important advantages is the low amount of money requirements.
+You can start to trade in the Options market with $1000 and make much more than in the Stock market.
+Also, to buy or “call” an Option has other benefits, like the flexibility and the diversification.

 The leverage is a tool which allows you to control large amounts of a commodity with a comparatively small amount of capital.
-Options allow you to employ considerable leverage, and this is a great advantage, especially for trained traders with large experience using leverage.
-Another benefit of buying options is that allows to have unlimited upside with limited downside.
+Options allow you to employ considerable leverage, and this is a great advantage, especially for trained traders with a lot of experience using leverage.
+Another benefit of buying Options is that it allows you to have unlimited upside with limited downside.

-On the other side, consider as disadvantages the lower liquidity and the higher spreads, as well as the commissions.
+On the other hand, consider as disadvantages the lower liquidity and the higher spreads, as well as the commissions.

 And, what about Futures?

-In comparison with currency forwards, the cost of trading futures is very low.
-Also, they have a low margin.
-But, keep in mind that is a speculative product, and another disadvantage is that if you want to earn large amounts of money, you need to be a professional o experienced trader.
+In comparison with currency forwards, the cost of trading Futures is very low.
+They also have a low margin.
+But, keep in mind that it is a speculative product, and another disadvantage is that if you want to earn large amounts of money, you need to be a professional or experienced trader.

 Did you know that…

-…the popularity of options is quite recently?
-While in 1973 the volume of traded options was of 1 million, in 2015 it increased to 5 billion.
+…that the popularity of Options is quite recent.
+While in 1973 the volume of traded Options was of 1 million, in 2015 it increased to 5 billion.

 Are you ready to start trading in Options and Futures?

-Remember, always is convenient to have a trading plan and find a broker that offer low commissions, so you could maximize profit.
-Find the best and the most proper to your goals, by reading these full reviews.
+Remember, it is always convenient to have a trading plan and find a broker that offers low commissions, so you could maximize profit.
+Find the best fit for your goals, by reading full reviews.

-The FAQ in Forex MarketAlthough the FX Market has won big popularity in the last time, there are some basic notions that all the traders must know.
-As we explained here, Forex is one of the largest markets in the world and refers to the market where one currency is...
+The FAQ in Forex MarketAlthough the Forex Market has won big popularity in the last few years, there are some basic notions that all traders must know.
+As we explained here, Forex is one of the largest markets in the world and refers to the market where one currency...